dekuNukem/STM32_tutorials/lesson4_timers_and_pwm/README.md

 Another thing to keep in mind is the `counter period`.

-The counter in timers will count up from 0 to `counter period` at the clock speed obtained from the `prescaler` we discussed above.
+The counter in timers will count up from 0 to `counter period` at the clock speed obtained with the `prescaler` above.
 Once the counter reaches the `counter period`, it will reset to 0 and start all over again.

-If interrupt is enabled, a `PeriodElapsed` interrupt will be raised when the rollover happens.
+If interrupt is enabled, a `PeriodElapsed` interrupt raise when the rollover happens.
 This is the periodic timer interrupt that we were talking about earlier.

 ### Getting the right number

 It's easy to see that both `prescaler` and `counter period` affect the frequency of timer interrupts, and we need to calculate those two values based on our requirements.

-Generally, you use `prescaler` to get the clock speed in the ballpack, then use `counter period` to fine tune frequency.
+Generally, you use `prescaler` to get the clock speed in the ballpack, then use `counter period` to fine tune the frequency.

-As an example, we want our timer interrupt to happen every 100ms.
+For example we want our timer interrupt to happen every 100ms.
 To do this we want a 1KHz counter clock.
 Dividing input clock frequency by the desired output, we get a ratio of `48000000 / 1000 = 48000`.
 However since `prescaler` starts at 0, we need to subtract 1 from the ratio.
 Therefore our final `prescaler` is 47999, and this gives us a 1KHz clock to the timer counter.

 Now that we have a counter clock with a period of 1ms, we can set `counter period` to 100.
 As a result the counter counts up to 100 then resets, generating an interrupt every 100ms.